vyareskoDev/vyareskoDev/README.md

-Welcome to my GitHub profile.
-I'm vyareskoDev;
+Welcome to my GitHub profile!
+I'm *vyareskoDev*;
-I'm novice JS front-end web programmer;
+I'm a *fullstack web developer*;
-I have no experience in work;
+I have experience in creating different kinds of websites, starting with landing pages and ending with e-shops;
-I learn React.js, MongoDB and Next.js;
+I mainly use MERN *(MySQL, Express, React, Node.js)* as my development stack;
-My email: vyareskodev@gmail.com
+My email: *vyareskodev@gmail.com*;